Central Chonburi

-CentralPlaza Chonburi is a shopping and entertainment complex located on Sukhumvit Rd., Chonburi, Thailand.
+Central Chonburi (เซ็นทรัล ชลบุรี) (formerly known as CentralPlaza Chonburi) is a shopping and entertainment complex located on Sukhumvit Rd., Chonburi, Thailand.
 The shopping mall opened its doors on May 29, 2009.
 It has more than 200 brand-name stores on a commercial area of 100000 m2.

 The mall is one of the largest lifestyle shopping complexes in the Eastern Region of Thailand, providing complete offerings, including Robinson Department Store, Big C hypermarket, retail shops, restaurants and an entertainment complex.
 The total cost of the shopping complex was 4,6 billion baht.
 It is 160 m wide and 300 m long.